Andaman Islands: Natural disasters

 On 26 December 2004, the coast of the Andaman Islands was devastated by a 10 m tsunami following the 2004 Indian Ocean earthquake, which is the longest recorded earthquake, lasting for between 500 and 600 seconds.
-Strong oral traditions in the area warned of the importance of moving inland after a quake and is credited with saving many lives.
+Strong oral tradition in the area warned of the importance of moving inland after a quake and is credited with saving many lives.
 In the aftermath, more than 2,000 people were confirmed dead and more than 4,000 children were orphaned or had lost one parent.
 At least 40,000 residents were rendered homeless and were moved to relief camps.
 On 11 August 2009, a magnitude 7 earthquake struck near the Andaman Islands, causing a tsunami warning to go into effect.
 On 30 March 2010, a magnitude 6.9 earthquake struck near the Andaman Islands.

-Geography
+Geography and geology

-The Andaman Archipelago is an oceanic continuation of the Burmese Arakan Yoma range in the North and of the Indonesian Archipelago in the South.
+The Andaman Archipelago is an oceanic continuation of the Burmese Arakan Yoma range in the north and of the Indonesian Archipelago in the south.
 It has 325 islands which cover an area of 6408 km2, with the Andaman Sea to the east between the islands and the coast of Burma.
 North Andaman Island is 285 km south of Burma, although a few smaller Burmese islands are closer, including the three Coco Islands.

 The Ten Degree Channel separates the Andamans from the Nicobar Islands to the south.
 The highest point is located in North Andaman Island (Saddle Peak at 732 m).

-The subsoil of the Andaman islands consists essentially of Late Jurassic to Early Eocene ophiolites and sedimentary rocks (argillaceous and algal limestones), deformed by numerous deep faults and thrusts with ultramafic igneous intrusions.
+The geology of the Andaman islands consists essentially of Late Jurassic to Early Eocene ophiolites and sedimentary rocks (argillaceous and algal limestones), deformed by numerous deep faults and thrusts with ultramafic igneous intrusions.
 There are at least 11 mud volcanoes on the islands.
+There are two volcanic islands, Narcondam Island and Barren Island, which have produced basalt and andesite.
+Barren Island is the only active volcano in the Indian sub-continent, with the latest eruption reported in December 2022, leading to the potential for geotourism.

 Climate

 The climate is typical of tropical islands of similar latitude.
-It is always warm, but with sea-breezes.
+It is always warm, but with sea breezes.
 Rainfall is irregular, usually dry during the north-east monsoons, and very wet during the south-west monsoons.